UBC-MDS/DSCI_522_payla_rzitomer/docs/results.md

 # Model

-The type of model chosen for this analysis was a decision tree and DecisionTreeClassifier from scikit-learn <sup>6</sup> was used.
-The model was choosen because it can handle continous and categorical data, the data set had input and output pairs, the amount of data was less than 100k and the researchers have experience using this model.
-The parameters being evaluated were price, country, province and variety.
-Country was split up to each of the countries within the category, the same was done for provience and variety.
-In total there are 1156 parameters being analzyed in this analysis.
-The training of the model was run on 80% of our data and then tested occured on the remaining 20% of the data set.
-The max depth of the model was chosen based on the maximum testing accuacy between depth 2 and 50.
+The model used was a decision tree and the software was the DecisionTreeClassifier module from scikit-learn <sup>6</sup>.
+The model was chosen because it can handle continuous and categorical data, the data had input and output pairs, the amount of data was less than 100k samples<sup>6</sup> and the researchers have experience using this model.
+The training of the model was run on 80% of our data and then tested on the remaining 20%.
+The max depth of the model was chosen based on the maximum testing accuracy between depth 2 and 50.
+The max depth of the model was the only hyperparameter adjusted.
+The maximum testing accuracy of the model is 76%.
+The final model was run with the complete data set and thus could not be tested so there is no final accuracy score provided for the model.

 ![](../results/depth_decision.png)

 Figure 5.
-Plot of the test accuracy from depth 2 to depth 50
+Results of the test accuracy ranging from depth 2 to 50.
+Max value depth was chosen as the hyperparameter for the model.

-The decision tree was to large to print the entire tree to screen, here is a view of depth 3.
-It seems resonable that the split at the root is when price \<= 30.5 which relates back to figure 3, where there is a visible difference in the distributions of the groups around 30.
+To visualize the decision tree an image of depth 3 was generated.
+The decision tree is too large to print the entire model to an image, depth 3 was choose as an optimize size.
+Depth 4 was too large to fit within the report and depth 2 only has feature splits on price.

 ![](../results/decision_tree_depth_3.png)